 What’s the Difference Between a Nigerian Dwarf and a Pygmy Goat?

 Although they have similar origins, Nigerian Dwarfs and African Pygmies are separate and distinct breeds, with recognized differences.
 Pygmies are bred to be “cobby” and heavy boned.
 Dwarfs are bred to have the length of body and more elegant structure that’s similar to their larger dairy goat counterparts.
 Pygmies are also primarily “agouti” patterned, with black, silver, and caramel being the most common colors.

 Nigerian Dwarf Goat Coloring

 Color is one of the factors that makes breeding Dwarfs so popular.
 You can never be sure what color the babies will be until they are born; even then you can’t be sure because many times their color may change.
-Main color families are black, chocolate, and gold with virtually every color combination imaginable being produced.
-Dwarfs can be dalmatian-spotted, pinto-patterned, tri-colored or just classy shades of solid jet black, white, chocolate or gold.
-Buckskin patterns are also popular, described by contrasting facial stripes, a “cape” around the shoulders with a coordinating dorsal stripe and leg markings.
+The main color families are black, chocolate, and gold with virtually every color combination imaginable being produced.
+Dwarfs can be dalmatian-spotted, pinto-patterned, tri-colored, or just classy shades of solid jet black, white, chocolate, or gold.
+Buckskin patterns are also popular, described by contrasting facial stripes, a “cape” around the shoulders with a coordinating dorsal stripe, and leg markings.
 Brown eyes are the most common; however, dwarfs with China blue eyes are becoming increasingly popular and available.

 How Much Do They Cost?